Osteoporosis Supplements: What Really Works?

-MK4 (45 mg/day) has been studied in more than 25 clinical trials with over 7,000 people and shown to decrease bone fractures more than 80%.
+MK4 (45 mg/day taken in divided doses) has been studied in more than 25 clinical trials with over 7,000 people and shown to decrease bone fractures more than 80%.
 Even at extremely high doses in humans of 135 mg/day of MK4, and 250 mg/kg body weight per day in rats showed that MK4 does not increase the risk for blood clots.
-MK4 is understood to be safe at all amounts, and effective at promoting bone health and building strong bones when 45 mg/day are taken with calcium and vitamin D.
+MK4 is understood to be safe at all amounts, and effective at promoting bone health and building strong bones when 45 mg are taken in divided doses during the day with calcium and vitamin D.

-Bottom line for vitamin K2: Only the MK4 form of vitmain K2, and only in the dose of 45 mg per day has been shown to reduce fractures–by more than 80%.
+Bottom line for vitamin K2: Only the MK4 form of vitmain K2, and only in the amount of 45 mg per day taken in divided doses has been shown to reduce fractures–by more than 80%.
 That’s why Osteo-K and Osteo-K Minis contain 45 mg/day MK4, plus vitamin D and the most absorbable form of calcium.

 Boron, a trace mineral needed in only tiny amounts, was first discovered in 1910 as being required for plant development and health.
 In 1985 researchers discovered that humans also require boron.
 Some foods are good sources of boron, including pears, prunes, apples, raisins, and tomatoes.
 Studies have shown that 3 milligrams (mg) of boron daily reduces urinary excretion of calcium and magnesium, especially when dietary magnesium is low.
 Boron supplementation elevates the serum concentrations of 17 beta estradiol and testosterone, again only when dietary magnesium is low.
 This suggests that boron may promote bone health.
 However, there is no evidence that boron in bone health supplements improves bone mineral density, decreases bone loss or decreases fractures.